Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 EX Systems (S-8063)` for more details on DVS based boot content projection of `rootfs`/`PE` images.

 **Note:**: Rest of the steps in [Steps to achieve SBPS](#steps-to-achieve-sbps) viz., Image Tagging, Monitor iSCSI metrics need to be skipped.

+## Steps to disable DVS

+This involves this sequence of operations:

+* Disable DVS
+* Uninstall CPS

+To perform these operations, please refer the section `DVS and SBPS` documented in the publication:
+`HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.

 ### Glossary